 Winter is here, and so are alternate side parking rules!

-The City approved and will be offering the option for residents to pay property taxes in four installments this coming year.
-More information is here and will be available with your statements in mid-December.
+A reminder that The City approved and will be offering the option for residents to pay property taxes in four installments this coming year.
+More information is here and is included with your statements which you should have already received.

 The City's website has undergone a significant redesign with some added features and better accessibility from mobile devices.
 "Report a Problem" remains one of the most valuable ways to contact the City for non-emergency concerns and information.